girish1729/progress-up.live/content/docs/_index.md

 ---
-title: "Progress-up documentation"
+title: "Getting started with Progress-up uploader"
 ---

-# Getting Started with progress-up

 Progress-up is a simple file uploader easy to setup.
 It fetches files from local disk, and uploads them to the final destination.

-It’s fast simple to integrate and lets you think about more important problems than building a file uploader. :smile:
+It’s very simple to integrate with your existing application and lets you think about more important problems than building a file uploader. :smile:

 Progress-up has various plugins for web development frameworks for easy